wftllc/hahastream/README.md

 3. Open `AppProvider.swift` and change the `AppGroupName` value to the app group you came up with above
 4. You may need to build and run the `Haha Extension` scheme manually to get it working.

-### To get your API key:

-1. Login to hehestreams.xyz, visit "My Account", and find your API key.

 # Questions?